RobertoVillarejo01/Fluid-Simulation-in-Compute-Shaders/README.md

   - Updating the position of particles & Computing their cell
   - Reordering particle buffers to have particles within a cell contiguous in memory (Check atomicAdd in shaders)
   - Applying the physic equations to all particles

+In the images below I am outputting the cell idx as a color in greyscale.
+As the reader may see, there are a lot of different cells containing few particles, this is ideal to avoid computing the expensive physics formulas as much as possible.

 ![This is a alt text.](/docs/CellData1.png "Neighbor data, starting")
 ![This is a alt text.](/docs/CellData2.png "Neighbor data, a bit more advanced")